 The Alpine iLX-W650 is an impressive digital media receiver that supports video and most audio files.
 One premium feature on this large-display car stereo is the capacitive touch screen, which allows for more of a smartphone-like user experience and multi-touch options.

 What kept this model from ranking higher on our list of the best car stereo systems is its low wattage.
-Straight from the manufacturer, it runs 16 root mean square (RMS) watts RMS and 45 watts at peak power.
+Straight from the manufacturer, it runs 16 root mean square (RMS) watts and 45 watts at peak power.
 Most stereos run between 20 to 25 RMS watts, but you can purchase an Alpine amplifier to boost performance.

 - Apple CarPlay, Android Auto, and Bluetooth connectivity